Skip to content

 Physiotherapy led Care of your body during Pregnancy class

-This class is available between 12-30 pregnant onwards.
+This class is available between 12-30 weeks of pregnancy.
 It will provide you with an opportunity to discuss pregnancy related changes to your body and how to manage them.
 It also aims to promote health, wellbeing and exercise in pregnancy.

 If you would like to book, please complete the following form